-4 sem hrs cr.
-This course introduces the student to the diversity of life on earth, looking in more detail at the fungi, plants and animals.
-The structure and function of flowering plants is reviewed.
-Animal anatomy (tissues, organs and organ systems), physiology, reproduction and development are covered with an emphasis on humans.
-The final section of the course covers the principles of ecology.NOTE: This course is intended for Non-Science majors.
-Prerequisite: Completion of or exemption from learning support writing and math competencies.
+4 sem hrs cr This course introduces the student to the diversity of life on Earth.
+The course begins by introducing the ecological concepts that govern living organisms.
+This is followed by examining the diversity of organisms that serve as producers, consumers and decomposers in the environment.
+The final portion of the course explores the organization and systems of the human body.

+NOTE: This course is intended for Non-Science majors.
+Prerequisite: Completion of or exemption from learning support writing and math competencies

+In rare and unusual circumstances, a course prerequisite can be overridden with the permission of the Curriculum lead for the discipline.
 Transfer (UT) or Non Transfer Course (UN): UT